Nanotechnology: Bottom-up

 In contrast, bottom-up techniques build or grow larger structures atom by atom or molecule by molecule.
 These techniques include chemical synthesis, self-assembly and positional assembly.
 Dual-polarization interferometry is one tool suitable for characterization of self-assembled thin films.
 Another variation of the bottom-up approach is molecular-beam epitaxy or MBE.
 Researchers at Bell Telephone Laboratories including John R. Arthur.
 Alfred Y. Cho, and Art C. Gossard developed and implemented MBE as a research tool in the late 1960s and 1970s.
 Samples made by MBE were key to the discovery of the fractional quantum Hall effect for which the 1998 Nobel Prize in Physics was awarded.
 MBE lays down atomically precise layers of atoms and, in the process, build up complex structures.
 Important for research on semiconductors, MBE is also widely used to make samples and devices for the newly emerging field of spintronics.

 Therapeutic products based on responsive nanomaterials, such as the highly deformable, stress-sensitive transfersome vesicles, are approved for human use in some countries.

 Applications

-One of the major applications of nanotechnology is in the area of nanoelectronics with MOSFET's being made of small nanowires ≈10 nm in length.
+One of the major applications of nanotechnology is in the area of nanoelectronics with MOSFETs being made of small nanowires ≈10 nm in length.
 Here is a simulation of such a nanowire.

 Nanostructures provide this surface with superhydrophobicity, which lets water droplets roll down the inclined plane.